 Creates an image-editing filter that lets you adjust the default brightness, saturation contrast etc. for the whole scene and any scene objects, as if you’re using a TV remote.
 This filter is always on.

 You can already customize the existing template by editing the block inputs as described above.
 If you want to go further, you can add and use any of the blocks in your own project.

 For example, to add the symbols block to another project:

 Then set up the patch graph as follows:

 Your graph will look like this:

 The symbols block is now set up to work in your project.
 To edit the visual effect created, you can open the symbols block and replace the symbols texture with a texture of your choice measuring 256 x 32 pixels.
 The symbols texture is listed as symbolsBW in the Assets panel.

 Keep in mind that some blocks from the Post-Processing Filter template need to be set up slightly differently in the Patch Editor when you add them to your project.
 For example, you may need to add a Shader Render Pass or Blur patch.

-Once you’ve finished editing or customizing the template, it’s time to export and upload it to Spark AR Hub.
+Once you’ve finished editing or customizing the template, it’s time to export and upload it to Meta Spark Hub.
 Learn more about exporting and publishing effects.